Current as of Oct. 7, 2020

 - Receive coaching sessions, practical tools, resources and problem-solving techniques through the Building Healthy Relationships specialty consultation.
 This resource from Military OneSource helps you deepen relationships with family, friends and others through an education-based consultation.
 Meetings are designed to be flexible and personable.
 They are available to you by phone or video.

 - Talk through your situation or concerns by accessing confidential, non-medical counseling services through Military OneSource via telephone and video sessions.

 - Access counseling via telephone and video sessions and webinars through the Military and Family Life Counseling Program.

 - Develop and practice good communication through Love Every Day, an interactive digital tool.
 Love Every Day is a fun and text message-based way that helps you improve relationship communication in only a few minutes each day.

 - Check out these webinars that address relationships.
 One even zeros in on dual military couples.

 - Meet with a FOCUS provider along with your partner or spouse through video teleconference as part of FOCUS and TeleFocus Services.

-- Check out the free resources and training courses available online from the National Resource Center for Healthy Marriage and Families.
+- Check out the free resources and training courses available online from the National Healthy Marriage Resource Center.
 Learn ways to improve communication, handle conflict, develop your parenting skills, manage your finances and more.

 Tips for couples to manage relationship stress